Rajasthani Gatte Ki Sabzi | Besan ki Gatte sabzi

 - Cut the gatta logs into small pieces of equal size (½ inch length)

 - Heat oil in a pan.
-Add a pinch of hing.
-Add Cumin seeds, finely chopped ginger and green chillies, turmeric powder, red chilli powder, coriander powder and sauté for 1 minute.
+Add a generous pinch of hing.
+Add Cumin seeds, Let it crackle.

-- Add ½ cup water and stir continuously till it again starts boiling.
-Add salt as per taste and garam masala to the curry and let it boil for 3 minute more.
+- Once it starts boiling, add salt to taste.
+Here you can add some garam masala (optional) to the curry and let it boil for 3 minutes more.
 Add water according to the consistency you want in curry.

-- Add the boiled and sliced gattas to the gravy.
+- Then Add the boiled gatta pieces to the gravy.
 Cover the lid and simmer for 3 – 5 minutes.

-- Gatte k Sabji is now ready to be served with paratha, chapatti, rice etc.
+- Gatte ki sabji is now ready to be served with paratha, chapatti, rice etc.

 - Instead of raw tomato puree if you will roast it for 3 – 4 minutes on gas.

-- Asafoetida (Hing), ginger, garlic and curry leaves add flavor to the gravy.
-Don’t miss any of them for best result.
+- Asafoetida (Hing), ginger add flavor to the gravy.
+Don’t miss for best results.

 - When the logs are cooked they will float in boiling water.
 Don’t over boil as the outer layer will be mashy.